vertica/VerticaPy/docs/source/examples_business_base_station.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_base_station_elbow_longi_lati.html

-The elbow curve seems to indicate that 4 would be a good number of clusters, so let's try k = 4 and view the weighted k-means algorithm's suggested positions for new base stations based on the centers of the clusters.
+The :py:func:`~verticapy.machine_learning.model_selection.elbow` curve seems to indicate that 4 would be a good number of clusters, so let's try k = 4 and view the weighted ``k-means`` algorithm's suggested positions for new base stations based on the centers of the clusters.

 .. ipython:: python
     :okwarning: